The Guides feature in Vectornator gives you better control over your document elements; allowing you to align them to other objects.

-Before learning how to create and manage guides in Vectornator, it's important to define what a guide is and why they are so important when working with a vector tool.
+Before learning to create and manage guides in Vectornator, it's essential to define first what a guide is and why it's crucial when working with a vector tool.

-Guides are straight lines that help you align text and other vector objects on your canvas.
-They're always displayed at the top of your design to help you follow the structure you defined for your project.
-However, they do not interfere with your document's layers, and they will not be displayed in the final version when your document is exported.
+Guides are straight lines that help you precisely align text and other vector objects on your canvas.
+They're always displayed on top of your design to help you follow the structure you defined for your project.
+However, they do not interfere with your document's layers, and they will not be displayed in the exported document.

 By default, all Guides in Vectornator are active and visible, but you can choose to hide them by going to View > Show Guides.

 The Object Guides

 The Object Guides in Vectornator can be created by accessing the Guides Panel.
 Click on the Guides ~ic-guides~~ic-guides~ icon on the right side of the Artboard’s title in the Layers Panel and a new panel will open.
 The Toolbar will automatically transform and display only the drawing tools.

 Select any of the tools in the Guides Toolbar to start drawing your Object Guide.
 The guide can have any shape you need, as a simple straight line, or a more complicated square, circle, polygon, or spiral.

 Once you draw the guide, place it in the position you need on your canvas, and then navigate back to the Layers Tab.